arcs-njit-edu/docs/docs/Software/math/MATLAB/matlab_local.md

 ![matlab_profile2](img/GenericProfile2.png){ width=50% height 50%}

-This "Submission Mode" screen determines whether or not to use a `shared` or `nonshared` submission mode.
+This "Submission Mode" screen determines whether to use a `shared` or `nonshared` submission mode.
 Since Matlab installed on your personal computer or laptop does not use a shared job location storage, select "No" where indicated and click <kbd>Next</kbd> to continue.

 ![matlab_profile3](img/GenericProfile3.png){ width=50% height 50%}